By Gabe Roth, FTC executive director, and Tyler Cooper, FTC senior researcher

 The Supreme Court maintains a transparency deficit as compared to the other branches.
 Whether it’s financial disclosure obligations, live broadcast or ethics, the Court lags way behind Congress and the Executive.
 The recently expanded use of the shadow docket is yet another way in which the Court has demonstrated a lack of appreciation for the public’s interest in its work.

 It should then come as no surprise that an institution that finds even modest democratic measures of accountability anathema would also be attracted to exercising power in the shadows.
 To the the most powerful, least accountable branch of government what exactly is the use in an issue fully briefed, or presented in oral argument?
-What’s the benefit to those on high to explaining their reasoning to the masses?
+To those on high, what’s the benefit of explaining their reasoning to the masses?
 When the conclusion is already written, what’s the point of additional public process?
 The Supreme Court surely doesn’t see any.